JockLawrie/Schemata.jl/README.md

 # TODO

+1. Implement == for the types.

-1. Implement readschema and writeschema.
+2. Implement writeschema.

-2. Handle Dates.
+3. Handle Dates.

+4. Pre and post-enforcement transformations: more power for converting the data you have into the data you want.

-3. Implement `intrarow_constraints` for `TableSchema`.
+5. Implement `intrarow_constraints` for `TableSchema`.

-4. Define joins between tables within a schema, as well as intrarow_constraints across tables.
+6. Define joins between tables within a schema, as well as intrarow_constraints across tables.

-5. Infer a simple `Schema` from a given data table.
+7. Infer a simple `Schema` from a given data table.

-6. Remove dependence on DataFrames?
+8. Remove dependence on DataFrames?